Archaeology: Field survey

-The simplest survey technique is surface survey.
-It involves combing an area, usually on foot but sometimes with the use of mechanized transport, to search for features or artifacts visible on the surface.
-Surface survey cannot detect sites or features that are completely buried under earth, or overgrown with vegetation.
+The simplest survey technique is a surface survey.
+It involves combing an area, usually on foot but sometimes using mechanized transport, to search for features or artifacts visible on the surface.
+Surface survey cannot detect sites or features that are completely buried under earth or overgrown with vegetation.
 Surface survey may also include mini-excavation techniques such as augers, corers, and shovel test pits.
 If no materials are found, the area surveyed is deemed sterile.

 The residual foundations of a double-walled enclosure in the near infrared, visible spectrum and the thermal infrared.

 Inverted kite aerial photo of an excavation of a Roman building at Nesley near Tetbury in Gloucestershire.

 Aerial survey is conducted using cameras attached to airplanes, balloons, UAVs, or even Kites.
 A bird's-eye view is useful for quick mapping of large or complex sites.
 Aerial photographs are used to document the status of the archaeological dig.
 Aerial imaging can also detect many things not visible from the surface.
 Plants growing above a buried human-made structure, such as a stone wall, will develop more slowly, while those above other types of features (such as middens) may develop more rapidly.
 Photographs of ripening grain, which changes colour rapidly at maturation, have revealed buried structures with great precision.
 Aerial photographs taken at different times of day will help show the outlines of structures by changes in shadows.
 Aerial survey also employs ultraviolet, infrared, ground-penetrating radar wavelengths, Lidar and thermography.

 Geophysical survey can be the most effective way to see beneath the ground.
 Magnetometers detect minute deviations in the Earth's magnetic field caused by iron artifacts, kilns, some types of stone structures, and even ditches and middens.
 Devices that measure the electrical resistivity of the soil are also widely used.
 Archaeological features whose electrical resistivity contrasts with that of surrounding soils can be detected and mapped.
-Some archaeological features (such as those composed of stone or brick) have higher resistivity than typical soils, while others (such as organic deposits or unfired clay) tend to have lower resistivity.
+Some archaeological features (such as those composed of stone or brick) have higher resistivity than typical soils.
+In comparison, others (such as organic deposits or unfired clay) tend to have lower resistivity.

 Although some archaeologists consider the use of metal detectors to be tantamount to treasure hunting, others deem them an effective tool in archaeological surveying.
-Examples of formal archaeological use of metal detectors include musketball distribution analysis on English Civil War battlefields, metal distribution analysis prior to excavation of a 19th-century ship wreck, and service cable location during evaluation.
-Metal detectorists have also contributed to archaeology where they have made detailed records of their results and refrained from raising artifacts from their archaeological context.
-In the UK, metal detectorists have been solicited for involvement in the Portable Antiquities Scheme.
+Examples of formal archaeological use of metal detectors include musketball distribution analysis on English Civil War battlefields, metal distribution analysis before excavation of a 19th-century ship wreck, and service cable location during evaluation.
+Metal detectorists have also contributed to archaeology, where they have made detailed records of their results and refrained from raising artifacts from their archaeological context.
+In the UK, metal detectorists have been invited to participate in the Portable Antiquities Scheme.

-Regional survey in underwater archaeology uses geophysical or remote sensing devices such as marine magnetometer, side-scan sonar, or sub-bottom sonar.
+Regional survey in underwater archaeology uses geophysical or remote sensing devices such as a marine magnetometer, side-scan sonar, or sub-bottom sonar.